rshn1994/Enterprise_Data_Science/README.md

 ## Objective

-* To understand and learn the best practices of data science and translate them to develop a protoype for COVID analysis
+* To understand and learn the best practices of data science and translate them to develop a prototype for COVID analysis
 * To plot the confirmed cases, doubling rate and doubling time for all countries
 * To implement a dynamic COVID-19 dashboard using (CRISP-DM) industry standard
 * To implement a SIR Model to generate COVID infection statistics